We can help you take the next step!

 To learn more about CET’s work in Michigan and to get involved, contact CET today at 888-813-8552 or e-mail email@example.com.

 - Assistance to Businesses

-- Western Michigan Sustainable Business Forum (WMSBF) launched the Western Michigan Food Recovery Council which offers networking events, and educational programs to commercial and institutional facilities seeking food waste reduction and recovery options.
+- Western Michigan Sustainable Business Forum (WMSBF) offers networking events and educational programs to commercial and institutional facilities seeking food waste reduction and recovery options.

 - Composting in Michigan

 - Michigan Organics Council, a chapter of the US Composting Council, brings together statewide composting interests such as best practices for processing and utilization of end products.

 - Michigan Department of Environmental Quality offers compost operating training presentations, guidebook, and regulations.

 - Donate Food with Feeding America-Western Michigan